-Although Thinkific isn’t known for having sales funnel marketing tools, they offer checkout pages, 1-click upsells, coupons, and course bundling.
-However, their sales funnel capabilities are a bit lackluster when compared to modern-day equivalents, as I discussed in our Thinkific review.
+Although Thinkific isn’t known for having its online funnel tools, they offer checkout pages, 1-click upsells, coupons, and course bundling.
+However, their sales funnel capabilities are a bit lackluster compared to modern-day equivalents, as discussed in our Thinkific review.

 As you may have imagined, Thinkific’s free plan has some limitations, and eventually, you’ll have to switch to one of the standard Thinkific pricing plans.

 Their two most popular plans are the Basic plan, starting at $49 per month, and the Pro plan, which is $99 per month.
-All the plans have zero transaction fees making it a top pick for creating and selling online courses.
+All the plans have zero transaction fees making them a top pick for creating and selling your courses.

 - Zero transaction fee on all plans.

-- You can get started for free—one of the online course platforms that offer a FREE plan.
+- You can get started for free—one of the course platforms that offer a FREE plan.

 - Powerful course builder and page builder.

-- Offers an online teaching community area for your students to engage with you and other students.
+- Offers a teaching community area for your students to engage with you and other students.